 Authenticating multiple accounts

-A credential generated for an AdWords manager account can be used to access all its child accounts.
-Thus, for users with a single manager account hierarchy, it's usually sufficient to generate a credential for the top-level manager account, thereby authorizing the app for all the AdWords accounts beneath it.
+A credential generated for a Google Ads manager account can be used to access all its child accounts.
+Thus, for users with a single manager account hierarchy, it's usually sufficient to generate a credential for the top-level manager account, thereby authorizing the app for all the Google Ads accounts beneath it.

-In other cases, your app must access AdWords accounts that are not related to one another in any manager account hierarchy.
-In this case, you should generate and maintain different credentials for different accounts, such as for each AdWords client account you access, or each top-level manager account in the independent hierarchies you access.
+In other cases, your app must access Google Ads accounts that are not related to one another in any manager account hierarchy.
+In this case, you should generate and maintain different credentials for different accounts, such as for each Google Ads client account you access, or each top-level manager account in the independent hierarchies you access.

 You can follow the same strategies for multithreaded